intel/device-modeling-language/doc/1.4/running-dmlc.md

 -\-warn=*tag*
 </dt><dd>

 Enable selected warnings.
-The tags can be found using the `-T` option.
+The tag of a warning will be displayed before the message body, unless `--no-tags` has been passed to DMLC.
 </dd><dt>

 -\-nowarn=*tag*
 </dt><dd>

 Suppress selected warnings.
-The tags can be found using the `-T` option.
+The tag of a warning will be displayed before the message body, unless `--no-tags` has been passed to DMLC.
 </dd><dt>

 -\-werror